HakaiInstitute/kelp-o-matic/docs/expectations.md

 ## Imagery Assumptions

-All interfaces to Kelp-O-Matic make the following assumptions about input images:
+All interfaces to Habitat-Mapper make the following assumptions about input images:

 ### 1. Data type is unsigned 8- or 16-bit integer.